avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/add-ta652fc-w-to-thingsboard.rst

 Your feedback
 ==============

-Don't hesitate to star Avante on `github`_ to help us spread the word.
+Don't hesitate to star Avantec on `github`_ to help us spread the word.

 .. _github: https://github.com/avantec-iot/avantec-thingsboard